jacobzeng/jacobzeng.github.io/_posts/2015-04-07-ios-uitableview-how-to-add-prototype-cell-in-storyboard.markdown

 >IOS SDK 8.2, Xcode Version 6.2

-Sometimes, you want to define the UI of prototype cell in storyboard, it's very straightforward.
+Sometimes, you want to design the UI of prototype cell in storyboard, it's very straightforward.

 Define the UI what you want
 -------